Training the future stars of stage and screen

 If you want a career in Creative and Performing Arts, New City College has a range of courses to help you discover all the opportunities that exist within this exciting industry.

 As a student, you will be part of group performances, putting on shows and concerts to audiences.
-Students at Havering Sixth Form performed their version of the hit West End musical, Six (see photo at top of page) and followed it up recently with a performance of the show Cry-Baby – a musical based on the film starring Johnny Depp and Ricky Lake (see photos below).
+Students have performed their version of the hit West End musical, Six (see photo top of page) and followed it up with a performance of the show Cry-Baby – a musical based on the film starring Johnny Depp and Ricky Lake.

-Along with being part of group performances, you will get to develop your acting, singing and dancing skills, collaborating with others in theatre or music projects.
+Along with being part of group performances, you will get to develop your acting, singing, production and dancing skills, collaborating with others in theatre or music projects.
 You will also gain an insight into the industry through workshops with professionals and visits to various events and shows.

-This year has already seen many exciting projects within the NCC Performing Arts department, all designed to nurture and develop students’ performance skills.
+This year has already seen many exciting projects within the NCC Performing Arts Academy, all designed to nurture and develop students’ performance skills.

 Projects have included: